Kingxukai/linux/Documentation/sound/soc/codec-to-codec.rst

-Suppose codec-2 is a bluetooth chip and codec-3 is connected to a speaker and you have a below scenario: codec-2 will receive the audio data and the user wants to play that audio through codec-3 without involving the CPU.This aforementioned case is the ideal case when codec to codec connection should be used.
+Suppose codec-2 is a bluetooth chip and codec-3 is connected to a speaker and you have a below scenario: codec-2 will receive the woke audio data and the woke user wants to play that audio through codec-3 without involving the woke CPU.This aforementioned case is the woke ideal case when codec to codec connection should be used.

 Your dai_link should appear as below in your machine